camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

   .done();
 ```

-While we create parallel and diverging execution paths it is a common use case to
+When we create parallel and diverging execution paths it is a common use case to
-connect a execution path to an already existing element.
-Like a parallel
+connect an execution path to a pre-existing element such as a parallel
 gateway (join) or a previous element in the process (loop).
-Therefor the `.connectTo(id)`
+For that, the
-method exists.
+`.connectTo(id)` method exists.

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()